-The Monetary RCL Override Switch (13) overrides the RCL system while the switch is pressed in.
+The Momentary RCL Override Switch (15) overrides the RCL system while the switch is pressed in.
 The RCL is active when the switch is released.
+Do Not use the override to continue lifting operations in an overload or two-blocked condition.